jonlpersson/ed-latimore/site/_posts/2017-07-15-what-separates-professionals-from-amateurs.md

 {% include widgets/cta-email.html %}

-## How To Be A Professional

-### Professionals rely on habits and systems, amateurs depend on motivation
+### Professionals rely on habits and systems; amateurs depend on motivation

 This is one of the most significant differences.